chapter three

 This chapter covers

-• Setting up a cluster on Google Kubernetes Engine
+• Setting up a cluster in the cloud

 This chapter illustrates how to run a local single-node development Kubernetes cluster or set up a proper, managed multi-node cluster in the cloud.
 Once your cluster is up and running, you’ll use it to deploy the container you created in the previous chapter.